 As far as the snow and slope quality goes: I thought the powder areas felt good but, as it is in Liechtenstein, it’s very small.
 There are two sides of the ski area and both are about the same length.
 The western area of the slopes are your standard European blues; however, if you can hike a bit, you can drop in from some great elevation just above the lift drop-off points.
 The run on the eastern side is really thin and not that fun until you are given the opportunity to drop-in to some “bowl-like” terrain.
 I enjoyed it, a lot.

 One of the very cool things about Malbun’s slopes are that you can literally snowboard or ski, from both slope sides, through the village’s streets as you’re coming to your run’s end and lift.
 Depending on how the winter is, this could include tiny bits of gravel hidden in the snow as it did with us.
 This sucks hard because you basically immediately need a wax job afterwards.
 Use your best (inebriated) judgement.

 Oh right: expect to likely pay about 50 Swiss Francs per person for a day.
 Take it for what it is.
 Liechtenstein is small and they’re rich.
 Gotta stay that way, right?

 So I made mention in my Switzerland page that there are ways to circumvent spending so much in Switzerland, which stands the same for Liechtenstein.
-Buy drinks and snacks before leaving Germany, Italy, or wherever the hell you’re coming from.
+Buy drinks and snacks before leaving Germany, Italy, or wherever you’re coming from.
 I’ve read that German prices are so much more reasonable that even Swiss citizens drive over the border to buy groceries in border areas.
 If the Swiss do it, it’s probably a smart idea.